adityarajgiri/adityarajgiri/README.md

 ## 🚀 About Me

-I’m a **third-year Computer Engineering student** who enjoys turning ideas into real-world applications.
+I’m a ** Computer Engineering student** who enjoys turning ideas into real-world applications.
 From crafting clean UI to building efficient backend systems, I love solving problems using technology.

 I’m always exploring new tools, improving my skills, and building projects that push creativity and innovation.